HL7/fhir/source/patient/$merge-notes.md

 |-|-|
 | Preview Merge | (Optional)<br/>This is a call to the operation (with preview=true) that simply checks for potential errors and warnings, without committing any changes.<br/>This might not be able to capture all possible causes of errors that could be encountered during the processing of the data patching.<br/>The returned Patient resource is a preview only and has not been committed.
 Hence the version number and last_modified date would be cleared/absent. |
 | Initiate Merge | This stage processes the input parameters checking for errors/warnings and begins the changes to the patient resources.<br/>If the system is able to complete the processing of all reference data to the target patient, then it may be complete and no task is required.
 Otherwise a Task for tracking would be created and monitor the progress of the merge. |
-| Data Processing | The rest operation may have returned, and processing is ongoing to patch any other resource that references the source patient to reference the target patient.<br/>This may take a considerable period of time in some systems where the volume of records being updated is large.<br/>The source Patient record will be marked as inactive, and add the link property to the target patient (except where systems delete the record)
+| Data Processing | The REST operation may have returned, and processing is ongoing to patch any other resource that references the source patient to reference the target patient.<br/>This may take a considerable period of time in some systems where the volume of records being updated is large.<br/>The source Patient record will be marked as inactive, and add the link property to the target patient (except where systems delete the record)
 | Completed (or failed) | All data processing is complete, and the Task is marked as completed (maybe with errors) |

 During the Data Processing stage the patient resource and resources referencing the source patient may be indeterminate until the merge processing operation completes.